 The humble chicken is a worthwhile pet, a voracious eater of insects, and a sumptuous provider of meals when raised properly.
 A safe and simple way to keep your birds healthy and happy is by building or buying a mobile chicken coop, sometimes called a chicken tractor.
-A chicken tractor provides an enclosed space with access to an open floor and covered area, allowing the fowl to scratch and peck as nature intended, with human-supplemented food and water.
+A chicken tractor provides an enclosed space with access to an open floor and covered area, allowing the fowl to scratch and peck as

 A small chicken tractor can hold half a dozen birds and still be light enough to be moved as regularly as daily or every other day.
 This allows fresh green grass and a new panoply of bugs and worms for them to hunt each day.
 Larger chicken tractors can accommodate hundreds of birds and are moved with a farm tractor but that lies outside of the skill, purview, and interest of many homesteaders.
 Having a few chickens for a regular supply of eggs and/or meat is an excellent way to expand your food supply, become more self-sufficient, and is an excellent chore for children and adults alike.